 Everyone needs to feed their family and pay to have a roof over their heads, so we don’t fault people for selling what they sell and why they sell it.
 We just operate our business differently and run a low overhead Internet-based business so that we can help you find the best policy with no sales pressure.

-If you want a face-to-face shopping experience with a mortgage protection salesperson, mail in one of those letters that shows up in your mailbox after you buy or refinance your home.
+If you want a face-to-face shopping experience with a mortgage protection salesperson, mail in one of those letters that show up in your mailbox after you buy or refinance your home.

 We use computer screen-sharing technology to show you the best pricing (on your phone or computer).
 We use email, texting, video conferencing, or whatever else it takes to give you the best insurance buying experience and save you the most time.